opiopan/sonopi-digi/README.md

 There are many kind of Raspberry Pi Hats installed WM8804 in the world.
 This IC is a defacto standard to add a S/PDIF output functionality to Raspberry Pi.

 ## Projcect Status
 I've finished PoC on a bread board.
-That workes fine<br>
+That workes fine.
-I start to design PCB.
+And PCB design is also fixed.<br>
+Now this project is suspended until other projects PCB design is fixed.
+I plan to integrate several PCB data into one gerber data in order to reduce production cost.

 ## Design Goals
 1. **Target to casual use and reasonable cost**<br>